SuperbWebDeveloper11/weekly-notes/W11 CSS Fexbox notes.md

-# CSS Flexible Box Module notes
+# CSS Flexible Box Module

-## Topics
+## The following notes are covered in this file

 - Introduction
 - The two axes of flexbox
-- Flex Container and Flex Items
+- Flex Container (flex-direction, flex-wrap, flex-flow, justify-content, align-items and align-content)
-- Flex Container

-  - flex-direction
-  - flex-wrap
-  - flex-flow
-  - justify-content
-  - align-items
-  - align-content

-- Flex Items
+- Flex Items (order, flex-grow, flex-shrink, flex-basis, flex and align-self)
-  - order
-  - flex-grow
-  - flex-shrink
-  - flex-basis
-  - flex
-  - align-self
 - Perfect Centering
 - Resources

 ## `Introduction`

 The Flexible Box Module, usually referred to as flexbox, was designed as a **one-dimensional layout model**, and as a method that could offer space distribution between items in an interface and powerful alignment capabilities.

 When we describe flexbox as being one dimensional we are describing the fact that flexbox deals with layout in one dimension at a time — either as a row or as a column.
 This can be contrasted with the two-dimensional model of CSS Grid Layout, which controls columns and rows together.

+To start using the Flexbox model, you need to first define a flex container and flex items inside of it.

 ## `The two axes of flexbox`

 When working with flexbox you need to think in terms of two axes — the main axis and the cross axis.
 The **main axis** is defined by the flex-direction property, and the **cross axis** runs perpendicular to it.
-Everything we do with flexbox refers back to these axes, so it is worth understanding how they work from the outset.

-## `Flex Container and Flex Items`

-To start using the Flexbox model, you need to first define a flex container and flex items inside of it.

 ## `Flex Container`